NREL/dgen/packer/README.md

-# dGen Packer AMI Usage Guide
+# Using the dGen AWS AMI

 This guide provides instructions on how to use the dGen AWS AMI as well as how to use Packer to build your own AWS AMI.

 ## dGen AMI Usage

+#### System Requirements

+- **Min CPUs**: 8 cores
+- **Min Memory**: 16 GB
+- **Min Disk Storage**: 80 GB

+We recommend using an instance type of **c6i.4xlarge, c6i.8xlarge, c6i.12xlarge, or higher** for optimal performance.
+Using an instance type with too little memory will result in an error during the `conda env create -f` step, if you run into an error during the `conda env` step then try a larger instance type.

 #### Getting Started

 Launch an EC2 instance in AWS using the AMI built by Packer.
-You can then ssh to the instance, by default you will be dropped into a dgen shell.
+Once the EC2 instance has started, you can then ssh to the instance.

-We recommend using an instance type of **t3.medium or higher** for optimal performance.
-Using an instance type with too little memory will result in an error during the `conda env create -f` step, if you run into an error during the `conda env` step then try a larger instance type.

 ```bash
 $ ssh -i <your_ssh_key> ubuntu@<your_server_ip>